trevstanhope/thesis/README.md

-# (Thesis) Applications of computer-vision for agricultural implement feedback and control
+# Applications of computer-vision for agricultural implement feedback and control
-## Chapter 1.
-Evaluation of an inter-row guidance system
+## Chp 1.
+Evaluation of an inter-row cultivator guidance system based on HSV band-pass crop detection
-## Chapter 2.
-Comparision of feature-based motion estimation algorithms
+## Chp 2.
+Comparision of feature-based algorithms for agricultural vehicle motion estimation